Global Affiliate Orders Soar in Q4

 - US 35%

 The strength and flexibility of the affiliate channel gives advertisers and publishers a unique opportunity to adjust to shifting patterns and engage their consumers.
-When the unexpected happens, affiliate data reveals new behaviours, allowing strategies to be adjusted and successful campaigns to be delivered.
+When the unexpected happens, affiliate data reveal new behaviours, allowing strategies to be adjusted and successful campaigns to be delivered.